-(Fig. 3: IR Spectra of comp-Illa)
+(Fig. 6: IR Spectra of comp-Illa)

-Table 6: Spectral Characteristics of comp-Illa
+Table 6:-Spectral Characteristics of comp-Illa

-Fun. group assigned Group frequency in Wave number (cm -1)
+Fun. group assigned Group frequency in

+Full. group assigned Wave number (cm -1 )

 Aromatic C-H 2956.97, 2920.32

 Stretch C=C 1649.19

 Stretch C-N 1303.92

-Stretch CH3 3009.05, 3061.13,3090.07
+Stretch CH 3 3009.05, 3061.13,3090.07

 Stretch NH 2 3365.90

+C-S-C starching 650.03

-C-S-C starching due to overtone 650.03
+due to overtone

-Conclusion:
+CONCLUSION:

 On the contrary, the synthesized compounds were supposed to be tested against Type 2 diabetes; the anti-hyperglycemic ability of synthesized compounds was envisaged to be established by their ability to increase sensitivity of peripheral tissues to circulating insulin in the animals.
-Hence, it was thought worth to validate and use a reported ethanol-induced diabetic model in rats, which would definitely examine the anti-hyperglycemic activity of the synthesized compounds, and also their antidiabetic potential, especially for treating Type 2 diabetes.
+Hence, it was thought worth to validate and use a reported ethanol-induced diabetic model in rats, which would definitely examine the anti-hyperglycemic activity of the synthesized compounds, and also their anti-diabetic potential, especially for treating Type 2 diabetes.